 |Is there a disability option?||National Associations across Britain are increasingly pro-active in providing disability football options.|

-- Futsal is similar to five-a-side, only played with a smaller, heavier ball.
-It places greater emphasis on individual skill and ball control, and is popular in both Brazil and Mediterranean Europe.
+- Futsal is similar to five-a-side, but played indoor with a smaller, heavier ball.
+It places greater emphasis on individual skill and ball control.

 - Struggle to get the joints moving?
 Walking Football could be the answer.
 Check it out here and here.